+Syntax --jet_tap_position=tap_number|multidrop_id

-Syntax jet_tap_position=tap_number multidrop_id Parameters tap_number multidrop_id The TAP position of the device you want to connect to.
-The target ID in a multi-drop system.
-For use with The C-SPY I-jet/JTAGjet driver The C-SPY CMSIS-DAP driver Description If you are using the JTAG interface, and there is more than one device on the JTAG scan chain, use this option to select a specific device.
+tap_number The TAP position of the device you want to connect to.

+multidrop_id The target ID in a multi-drop system.

+Description If you are using the JTAG interface, and there is more than one device on the JTAG scan chain, use this option to select a specific device.
 If you are using the SWD interface, and there is a multi-drop SWD system on the board, use this option to select a target ID.

-See also X Interface options for I-jet/JTAGjet, page 529.
+See also I-jet/JTAGjet - Interface, page 560.

 Project>Options>Debugger>I-jet/JTAGjet>Interface>Explicit probe configuration>Target number (TAP or Multidrop ID)